 Any way you shape it or slice it, Wisconsin Cheese is the tastiest around.
 Knowing how to properly cut cheese can help ensure that everyone at the table gets an equitable, bite-sized nibble.

 The wedge is one of the most iconic shapes in the cheese world.
-With a thick base and tapered end, it can be a bit of mystery determining how to best slice up that little wedge of Wisconsin wonderful.
-Never fear, we’re here to help
+With a thick base and tapered end, it can be a bit of mystery to determine how to best slice up that little wedge of Wisconsin wonderful.
+Never fear, we’re here to help!

 For a wedge of semi-soft cheese, like gouda, first trim off the wax rind.
 Cut the wedge in half.
 Then slice each half into long, thin, triangle-like wedges.
 Depending on how large the wedge is, you may want to cut each slice in half vertically.

 For a long, narrow wedge of firm or semi-firm cheese, like BellaVitano®, first cut it in half.
 Cut the narrow half into long, thin slices.
 Rotate the thicker half 90˚ and slice into long, thin wedges.

 This method is great for serving cheeses that have been rubbed with herbs or other flavorful ingredients so everyone gets a bite of spice.

 A wedge of alpine-style cheese or other semi-firm cheeses with a natural rind can easily be sliced into thin triangles.
 It’s perfectly fine to leave the rind on the top edge for serving.
 With a thicker wedge, slice the triangles vertically into thinner triangles.

 Cut a wedge of blue cheese into individual servings by starting at the center of the narrow end of the wedge and cutting outward in a radial pattern.